finnix/finnix-docs/platforms.md

 ## AMD64

-As of Finnix 120, AMD64 is the primary and only officially supported architecture.
-All 64-bit x86 systems going back to 2004 should be bootable by Finnix.
+From Finnix 120 onward, AMD64 is the primary and only officially supported architecture.
+All 64-bit x86 systems going back to 2003 should be bootable by Finnix.
 The latest Finnix release may be downloaded from [finnix.org](https://www.finnix.org/).

 ## i386